Tutorial

 QSqlDatabase: QMYSQL driver not loaded

-If you receive this message, download the SQL database driver from the download page, and install it.
+If you receive this message, the Qt SQL driver may not be installed.
+Install the driver for the RDBM.

 You can check which SQL drivers are installed with the following command;